 But though SOE had developed the burst transmitter, it proved difficult if not impossible to use in practice.
 With the technology of the day it was simply too difficult to detect, record and decode burst messages.

-The Periwig planners persuaded the high command to allow some burst transmitters to fall into the hands of the Abwehr, knowing that their engineers would realise their significance.
+The Periwig planners persuaded the high command to allow some burst transmitters to fall into the hands of the Abwehr, knowing that German radio engineers would realise their significance.
 This not only explained the apparent absence of return traffic to London, it also induced the Nazis to waste even more resources attempting to combat a threat that did not exist.